-Tell the homeowner, “You know, I can send you an update and pics every day, I will collect your mail, water the plants, and do whatever you need from me; I have experience with pets like yours”, and so forth.
+Tell the homeowner during your pre-assignment initial chat, “You know, I can send you an update and pics every day, I will collect your mail, water the plants, and do whatever you need from me; I have experience with pets like yours”, and so forth.
 Be reassuring.
 And mean it.
 If you are not able to handle any aspect of the assignment, tell the homeowner before they go away.
-The last thing the homeowner needs is to hear this while relaxing on their Caribbean cruise.
+The last thing the homeowners need is to hear this while relaxing on their Caribbean cruise.

 At House and Home Sitters, we have no signup fee for a sitter applicant.
-In contrast with most other house sitting agencies, we pay a small daily stipend to our sitters plus any dog walking fees and travel cost contributions by the homeowner client.
-That said, we vet our sitters very carefully, including an in-depth personal interview, contacting your referees, confirming your ID and address, and so forth.
-Our company is only as good as the people in it, and we have rejected applicants, even some with good reviews on other house sitting sites, if we do feel they are service-oriented, reliable, good communicators and such factors.
+In contrast with most other house sitting agencies, we pay our sitters a small daily stipend as a (tax-free) subsistence allowance, plus any dog walking fees and travel cost contributions by the homeowner client in full.
+That said, we vet our sitters very carefully.
+This includes an in-depth personal interview, contacting your referees, confirming your ID and address, and so forth.
+Our company is only as good as the people in it, and we have rejected applicants, even some with good reviews on other house sitting sites, if we do not feel they are suitably service-oriented, reliable, good communicators, and similar factors.

 Be patient and wait until an assignment comes up which really appeals to you, and to which you’re willing to make a firm commitment.
-Lots of fun adventures lay ahead, just waiting for you…
+There are lots of fun adventures in your future, just waiting for you…